markjnkim/es_mod/01-html/content/step-6-reach-out.md

   </address>
 </div>
 ```
 Now let's move onto the next part in the contact container which is the email and phone number info.
-Overall it appears to be relatively the same, but according to our mock-up requirements, the email content should be a link that opens an email application and begins the composition of a new email by populating the address text input field for "To:" with the email address "info@runbuddy.io".
+Overall it appears to be relatively the same, but according to our landing page requirements, the email content should be a link that opens an email application and begins the composition of a new email by populating the address text input field for "To:" with the email address "info@runbuddy.io".
 I know, that's seems a bit daunting, but thankfully processes like this one is a common task and therefore has a simple implementation.
 First we will wrap this block of code in a `<p>`, then we will split the lines using a line break tag.
 After adding the phone number we will need to wrap the email address in an anchor tag similar to how this was done in the `header` back in Lesson 2.
 Let's write out this code now and review the attributes.

 ```html